radleylewis/blog/src/flask_vs_node_001.md

 ```javascript
 let node = 0;
 ```
-*Note: I will use the terms Python and Flask interchangeably within this article, as I will also do in the case of Node and JavaScript.*
+*Note: I will use the terms Python and Flask interchangeably within this article, as I will also do in the case of Node and JavaScript.
+Of course in a pure sense, we aren't comparing apples to apples here, Node.js is a runtime environment whereas Flask is a micro-framework.
+A more accurate comparison might be Express.js vs Flask.
+But the same conclusions ultimately apply, and so I have opted with Node.js vs Flask with Python for the stake of simplicity.*

 ## Single Language Across the Stack

 For a long time I really didn't see how having JavaScript in both the back and Front-End was all that valuable.
 With time I have concluded that it is an advantage, albeit not a huge one.
 My thinking was essentially that, having hired and managed teams of engineers, my experience tells me, that unless its a tiny start-up with less than a couple of engineers, the team ends up specialising anyway, at least to some extent in a specific part of the project.
 The concept of the *Production Possibilities Frontier* in economics it quite applicable to the fields of software engineering in this case.
-The chart below demonstrates how _Engineer One_ and _Engineer Two_ achieve can achieve a total productivity increase through specialisation.
+The chart below demonstrates how a _Front-End Engineer_ and a _Back-end Engineer_ can achieve a total productivity increase through specialisation.
 While this example is highly simplistic, in tech, as with in business and management [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor) usually holds.

 ![Production Possibilities Frontier - Front-End Engineer vs. Back-End Engineer](../assets/ppf_001.png)